romnn/microgpusim/WIP.md

 - today:

-  - FIX: lockstep: differences when using accelsim trace provider
   - FIX: add perf memcopy to gpu back in
   - parse accelsim config files
     - with defaults for compatibility